2021 University of Michigan Debate Camp

 The University of Michigan Library ranks as the fourth largest research library in the United States.
 UM Senior Associate Librarian for Student Success and Community Engagement Alexandra Rivera is UM Debate’s liaison for our online effort.
-Fully enrolled camp students receive remote access to the UM Library by April 21st if they wish to get a head start on criminal justice reform topic research and access to the digital collection of assembled electronic books and journals.
-Beginning last summer, campers received a virtual library orientation session and tutorial with high school debate topic specific examples and templates.
-The feedback was very positive and this will be offered by the UM Library again this summer.
+Fully enrolled camp students receive remote access to the UM Library by the spring if they wish to get a head start on topic research and access to the digital collection of assembled electronic books and journals.
+A virtual library orientation session and tutorial with high school debate topic specific examples and templates will be offered to the students.

 IV.
 Online Debate Lecture Content

-In a digital environment, 24-7 access to important debate content is essential.
-Our 40-plus debate faculty comprised mostly of high school and college teachers with significant online teaching experience will be delivering 85 lectures related to the high school topic, theory, and best practices.
+24-7 access to important debate content is essential.
+Our 40-plus debate faculty comprised mostly of high school and college teachers with significant online experience will be delivering dozens of lectures related to the high school topic, theory, and best practices.
 Lectures will be delivered via Zoom with plenty of time for audience questions and interactions.
-The library of all lectures presented during the camp will be available to all enrolled students anytime through Canvas–our version of “Debate on Demand.”
-The following is a list of 28 guest lecturers that will be presenting at this summer’s camp:
+The library of all lectures presented during the camp will be available via our version of “Debate on Demand.”
+Some examples of previous camp guest expert lecturers are:

 Anna Agathangelou, Professor in the Department of Politics at York University